-Harnessing Machine Learning in Payments; this is second post in sequence to my earlier blog post “Machine Learning in FinTech – Demystified“.
 Today in payments machine learning is one of many advanced, most talked, critical and important tool for analytics.
-This has got its place in business toolbox with lot of pride and respect.
-Main objective is depict how Machine learning can and has already extended into so many aspects of daily life.
+This has got its place in the business toolbox with a lot of pride and respect.
+The main objective is to depict how Machine learning can and has already extended into so many aspects of daily life.
 ML gets the problem-solving call in conjunction with deep learning artificial neural networks.

 As these jargons i.e AI, ML, DL or ANN etc may be getting their day in the sun, but they’ve been around for a while.
-It’s just in the past 5-10 years that they have gained traction, technology that was once niche is now becoming more mainstream and cost-effective reaching to common man.
+It’s just in the past 5-10 years that they have gained traction, technology that was once the niche is now becoming more mainstream and cost-effective reaching to common man.
 Until recent machine learning was known as historical phenomena in the worlds of academia and supercomputing.
-This is the part 3 in this series first part was Artificial Intelligence for Digital Payments Security and second part was Data Science of Payments.
+This is part 3 in this series first part was Artificial Intelligence for Digital Payments Security and the second part was Data Science of Payments.

 Artificial Intelligence domain in payments